 Best for: Runners looking for a stylish and versatile shoe but still keeps them stable in snowy and icy conditions.

-We’ve included running weight to help you make your decision.
+We’ve included shoe weight (on most shoes) to help you make your decision.
 Curious how running shoe weight affects your speed?
 Read “Running Shoe Weight and How to Choose the Best Option” to find out.

 Best Shoe Accessories for Running on Ice and Snow

 In addition to shoes best suited for running on ice and snow, here are some other options to tackle the worst of conditions.

 If you plan to brave an entire season of extreme weather running, a shoe designed specifically for that is probably best.
 But if you know you won’t have a lot of icy days of running, but still want to be prepared, these Yaktrax are a great substitute.

 Designed to fit over your running shoes, the carbide-steel spikes, and stainless-steel coils of Yaktrax provide the necessary traction on snow-packed and icy conditions.
 With four size options, you can count on a snug fit to ensure comfort and performance.